 This isn’t about eminent domain or land use, and therefore not within the purview of our usual dirt-related topics, but being a matter of urban governance, we can’t fail to take note of it because it illustrates just how crazy things can get.
 As you know, the country is overwhelmed with disputations over gun control legislation intended to declare certain weapons illegal.
 Given the recent horrors of Newtown, Connecticut, that’s hardly surprising.
+Most people are simply getting Airsoft Guns instead as they’re so much safer and more straightforward to own.
 But out here in la-la land, this dispute has unearthed something really, really crazy.
+Before you continue reading, In a case of self-defense there are many things you might need help with, most importantly legal fees (source).

 California already has a law whereby convicted felons and mentally ill folks are prohibited from owning guns.
 Their names are in a database so that the authorities can contact them and confiscate their illegally held guns.
 Sounds good, but . . .